-With its pipeline full of biotech drugs, Biogen Idec aims to meet the unmet needs of patients around the world.
+With its pipeline full of biotech drugs, Biogen (formerly Biogen Idec) aims to meet the unmet needs of patients around the world.
 The biotech giant is focused on developing treatments in the areas of immunology and neurology.
-Its product roster includes best-selling Avonex, a popular drug for the treatment of relapsing multiple sclerosis (MS); Tysabri, a drug treatment for MS and Crohn's disease; Rituxan, a monoclonal antibody developed jointly with Genentech that treats non-Hodgkin's lymphoma and rheumatoid arthritis; and Fumaderm, a psoriasis drug marketed in Germany.
-Biogen Idec serves customers in more than 90 countries.
+Its product roster includes best-selling drugs Tecfidera and Avonex (interferon) for the treatment of relapsing multiple sclerosis (MS); Tysabri, a drug treatment for MS and Crohn's disease; and Fampyra, which improves walking in adults with MS. Other products include Plegridy for MS. Founded in 1978, Biogen serves customers in more than 90 countries.

-Another top-selling global drug is Tysabri, bringing in about 20% of revenues.
-Tysabri was co-marketed with Elan until 2013 when Biogen purchased full rights.
+Another top-selling global drug is Tysabri, bringing in 18% of revenue.
 Despite the drug's troubled regulatory history -- the drug can only be prescribed under a strict risk management plan due to the possible side effect of a rare brain condition -- the company continues to pursue additional uses for the drug.

 Sales and Marketing

-Avonex is marketed through Biogen Idec's direct sales force to specialist physicians and hospitals in North America, Europe, and select other countries around the globe.
+Avonex is marketed through Biogen's direct sales force to specialist physicians and hospitals in North America, Europe, and select other countries around the globe.
 The company also handles global marketing efforts for Tysabri.
-Genentech handles sales and marketing duties for Rituxan, while marketing duties for Fampyra are split with Acorda (Biogen Idec sells the drug in Europe and Canada, while Acorda sells it in the US).
+Genentech handles sales and marketing duties for Rituxan, while marketing duties for Fampyra are split with Acorda (Biogen sells the drug in Europe and Canada, while Acorda sells it in the US).

 Mergers and Acquisitions